 Perhaps the most important aspect of negotiating payment plans is having a concrete understanding of what caused the customer’s delinquent payments.
 This helps discern whether settling a debt for less is suitable, and determines a proper time frame for their recurring payments.

 Once you reach an agreement with the customer, always confirm payment arrangements in writing.
 This could be a promissory note, personal guarantee from the customer or even a signature from a third party guarantor.
-In the event that the customer defaults on his/her payments, you will have a legal safeguard in place.
+In the event that the customer defaults on their payments, you will have a legal safeguard in place.
 For promissory notes, it’s critical to highlight any clauses in yellow and be aware of legal considerations around the world.

 Check out these other commercial collection tips and information on our website: